alphagov/govuk-developer-docs/source/manual/architecture-deep-dive.html.md

 ### Deploying

-We have detailed docs on [how to deploy an application][deploy].
+We have detailed docs on [how to deploy an application][how-to-deploy].
 But what happens under the hood?

+When a change is merged to an application's 'master' branch, the corresponding Jenkins job on [CI Jenkins] runs the tests.
+The job was created in the first place by being [added to govuk-puppet][create-jenkins-job], and is configured to use the [govuk-jenkinslib] library to build the project and run the tests.

-When a change is merged to an application's 'master' branch, a [Jenkins job] runs the tests.
-If successful, Jenkins pushes a git tag to GitHub (the "release tag"), then sends a message to the [govuk-app-deployment] Jenkins job to clone the repository, check out the tag and deploy the code to the corresponding nodes on Integration using [Capistrano] (a Ruby-based server automation and deployment tool).
+If the tests pass, the job [creates and pushes a git tag][push-tag] to GitHub, then [sends a message][send-deploy-message] to the [deploy Jenkins] environment to build the [govuk-app-deployment] job.
+This clones the repository, checks out the tag and deploys the code to the corresponding nodes on Integration using [Capistrano] (a Ruby-based server automation and deployment tool).
 Capistrano does deployments only by default, but can also do deployments 'with migration' or 'with hard restart', etc, depending on the nature of the change.

 A developer must manually trigger a deployment to Staging and Production through the [release] app.
 This uses the same Jenkins/Capistrano pipeline as for